Imater/4redux/README.md

+#4redux

-Big redux boilerplate template with isomporphic
+Isomporphic redux template

 ## install and development
-To start develop, run:
+To start developing, run:
 ```bash
 npm run install
 npm run dev
 ```
-and open browser with displayed link
+and open the displayed link in the browser.

-You can use [yarn](https://github.com/yarnpkg/yarn) for install dependencies.
-Yarn several times faster than npm.
+You can use [yarn](https://github.com/yarnpkg/yarn) to install dependencies.
+Yarn is several times faster than npm.
 ```bash
 yarn install
 ```